 In some situations, the same conduct may be both Sexual Harassment and Title IX Sexual Harassment.

-Examples of Sexual Harassment

-The following are examples of unwelcome conduct that, when sex-based, may rise to the level of Sexual Harassment and/or Title IX Sexual Harassment.

-Inappropriate touching or brushing against the body of another including, but not limited to patting, fondling, massaging, caressing, pinching, attempted or actual kissing.

-Requesting sex or sexual acts in exchange for an occupational or educational benefit.

-Repetitive propositions, invitations, or pressure for sexual activity by a party when the other party finds the propositions and invitations to be unwelcome.

-Suggestive or inappropriate sex-based communications, notes, letters, e-mail, text messages, contact through social media (i.e. Facebook, Instagram, Twitter, etc.), or other written materials.

-Displaying, transmitting, or sending sexually based suggestive or inappropriate photographs, videos, computer images, slides, calendars, cartoons, or drawings through any medium.

-Sexual innuendo, comments, or remarks about a person's clothing, body, or activities which places an individual in fear of imminent physical or psychological harm or injury.

-Actual or implied sexual threats or intimidation which places an individual in fear of imminent physical or psychological harm or injury.

-Intentionally mis-gendering an individual in a manner that is severe or pervasive.

 Other Definitions

 In addition to the definition of “Sexual Misconduct,” “University Community,” “Sexual Harassment,” and “Title IX Sexual Harassment” above, this Regulation also utilizes the following definitions:

+“Appeals Officer” means an employee of the University or an external Appeals Officer trained for receiving, reviewing, and responding to the appeals of the Decision-Maker’s written determination.

 “Complainant” is an individual who is alleged to be the victim of conduct that could constitute Sexual Misconduct, including Title IX Sexual Harassment.

 “Campus Security Authority” or CSA, means an individual occupying a position designated by the University for the purpose of complying with the Clery Act.
 When a CSA is also a Responsible Employee, they must still fulfill their duties as described in this Regulation for a Responsible Employee and promptly report allegations of Sexual Misconduct by or against any student, employee, contractor or visitor to the University’s Title IX Coordinator.
 For more information about the duties of a CSA and a complete listing of positions designated as a CSA, please see the Campus Safety and Security Reporting policy, 1.0120P, which is available at the following link: